367 – Amount for dependants and amount transferred by a child 18 or over enrolled in post-secondary studies

 Child under 18 enrolled in post-secondary studies (Part A of Schedule A)

-You can enter an amount for post-secondary studies for a child who was born after December 31, 2005, if in 2023 the child was your dependant and was a full-time student pursuing vocational training at the secondary level or post-secondary studies.
-You can claim $3,537 for each completed term that the child began in 2023, up to a maximum of two terms per child.
-The amount that you can claim is shown on the RL-8 slip issued to the child by the educational institution he or she attended in 2023.
+You can enter an amount for post-secondary studies for a child who was born after December 31, 2006, if in 2024 the child was your dependant and was a full-time student pursuing vocational training at the secondary level or post-secondary studies.
+You can claim $3,717 for each completed term that the child began in 2024, up to a maximum of two terms per child.
+The amount that you can claim is shown on the RL-8 slip issued to the child by the educational institution they attended in 2024.

 To calculate the amount you can claim, complete Part A of Schedule A.